-Cleaning your LifeBook
+Cleaning your LifeBook notebook

 - Always disconnect the power plug.
-(Pull the plug, not the cord.) - Clean your system with a damp, lint-free cloth.
+(Pull the plug, not the cord.) - Clean your notebook with a damp, lint-free cloth.
 Do not use abrasives or solvents. - Use a soft cloth to remove dust from the screen.
 Never use glass cleaners.

-Storing your LifeBook
+Storing your LifeBook notebook

-- If storing your notebook/Tablet PC for a month or longer, turn the system off, fully charge the battery, then remove and store all Lithium ion batteries. - Store your notebook/Tablet PC and batteries separately.
-If you store your system with a battery installed, the battery will discharge, and battery life will be reduced.
-In addition, a faulty battery might damage the system. - Store your notebook/Tablet PC in a cool, dry location.
-Temperatures should remain between 13° F (-25° C) and 140° F (60° C).
+- If storing your notebook for a month or longer, turn the notebook off, fully charge the battery, then remove and store all Lithium ion batteries. - Store your notebook and batteries separately.
+If you store your notebook with a battery installed, the battery will discharge, and battery life will be reduced.
+In addition, a faulty battery might damage the notebook. - Store your notebook in a cool, dry location.
+Temperatures should remain between -25°C (13°F) and 60°C (140°F).

-Traveling with your LifeBook
+Traveling with your LifeBook notebook

-- Do not transport your system while it is turned on. - Do not check your system as baggage.
+- Do not transport your notebook while it is turned on. - Do not check your notebook as baggage.
 Carry it with you. - When traveling with the hard drive removed, wrap the drive in a non-conducting materials (cloth or paper).
 If you have the drive checked by hand, be ready to install the drive if needed.
 Never put your hard drive through a metal detector.
-Have your hard drive handinspected by security personnel.
+Have your hard drive hand-inspected by security personnel.
 You can however, put your hard drive through a properly tuned X-ray machine. - Take the necessary plug adapters if you're traveling overseas.
 Check the following diagram to determine which adapter you'll need or ask your travel agent.

-Outlet Type Location United States, Canada, Mexico, parts of Latin America, Japan, Korea, the Philippines, Taiwan •• Russia and the Commonwealth of Independent States (CIS), most of Europe, parts of Latin America, the Middle East, parts of Africa, Hong Kong, India, most of South Asia - United Kingdom, Ireland, Malaysia, Singapore, parts of Africa China, Australia, New Zealand
+Outlet Type Location United States, Canada, Mexico, parts of Latin America, Japan, Korea, the Philippines, Taiwan •• Russia and the Commonwealth of Independent States (CIS), most of Europe, parts of Latin America, the Middle East, parts of Africa, Hong Kong, India, most of South Asia United Kingdom, Ireland, Malaysia, Singapore, parts of Africa China Australia New Zealand